August 4, 2020

 We all had a good time, and since it was our last stop we stayed longer.
 After about 45 minutes I noticed our bus driver shuffle in.
 I remember thinking “thank God he came in, it’s freezing outside and the last thing we need is to go back to the bus for the trip home and find this little old man frozen to the steering wheel!”

 The bus driver sat down at the bar and ordered a drink, and as the band finished the song they were playing something amazing happened.
 The violin player got up and walked over to the bus driver and handed him his violin.
 But it wasn’t just a hand off, the guy almost bowed to the driver as he handed the instrument to him.
 The guy next to me gave me an elbow and said “you’re privileged to be standing here right now.”
-My interest was of course very peeked and I watched as this elderly gentleman raised the violin to his cheek, and suddenly the entire pub went silent.
+My interest was, of course, very piqued, and I watched as this elderly gentleman raised the violin to his cheek, and suddenly the entire pub went silent.
 I mean totally, completely silent.

 The driver nestled the violin under his chin, raised the bow, and launched into the most amazing Irish song I've ever heard.
 This guy’s fingers flew over the neck of the violin faster than anything I've ever seen, and it was precise; every note perfectly played.